ENVT 352 & POLI 319 Environmental Sustainability and Policy: SPAIN’s Best Practices, Opportunities and Challenges

 College of Charleston, Trujillo Spain – Study Abroad Fall 2018

-This course will examine sustainability case studies on a local, regional, country and global scale with a focus on the environment, oceans and atmosphere.
+This course will review sustainability case studies in Spain on local, country and global scales with a focus on the environment, oceans and atmosphere.
 Students will learn key concepts behind sustainability; integration of economic, environmental and social dimensions and how that translates into policy and positive change.
-Course will include an examination of the United Nations 2030 Agenda for Sustainable Development and Goals; the importance of multi-stakeholder involvement and effective communication; and identify challenges and barriers to success.
-Students will participate in group/independent projects that contribute to existing or help build community-based sustainability initiatives.
-Students will develop a sustainability management plan that outlines stakeholders, policies, special regional considerations, short term and future actions and measures of success as part of their service project.
-Topics will include clean water and sanitation, affordable and clean energy, climate change, biodiversity, disaster risk reduction, agriculture, environmental justice, green economies, ecotourism and environment-public health connections.
+This course will track to the United Nations 2030 Agenda for Sustainable Development and Goals and how Spain is implementing goals and best practices and if not, what are the challenges and barriers to success.

 After an introduction to sustainability studies and related UN and Spanish policies, course is divided into 3 modules.

 - Biodiversity and Protected Areas (Topics include: protected and endangered species management, marine and land-based protected areas, eco-tourism and invasive species)

 - Food Production and Harvesting (Topics include: wild commercial and illegal fisheries, aquaculture; local agriculture, meat and wine production, cork, small vs. industrial scale)

 - Climate Change and Energy (Topics include: deforestation, drought, water availability and heat waves; local solar and wind energies.